Red Beans and Rice – A NOLA Recipe

-Now that I am back home in Canada, it is time to put the New Orleans spices I bought to good use!
+Now that I am back home in Canada, it is time to put the New Orleans spices I bought to good use starting with this red beans and rice recipe!
 I haven’t written a recipe blog post for a while now because I was blogging about my trip!
 Part one, two and three are all posted for your viewing pleasure! 🙂

 I watched Ann from the New Orleans School of Cooking make red beans and rice and I was eager to try these on my own!
 I used their recipe but altered it slightly.
 I added more garlic than called for (as I always do!) and I used green onion as a topper/garnish rather than parsley.
 I also used Joe’s Stuff seasoning for the creole spice.
 For the sausage, I couldn’t find andouille sausage which is what seems to be normally used in this recipe.
 The cooking instructor said to just be sure you get double smoked sausage, so after looking around a bit, I found a package of double smoked sausage at Save on Foods.
 The alternative is to use a mild flavoured sausage and then add in a dash (only a dash because it’s potent!!) of liquid smoke, and the flavours should match up.
 If you want to make this vegetarian, skip the sausage all together and use vegetable stock instead!

 To start, I rinsed 1.5 cups of red kidney beans and then let them soak over night.
 I haven’t tried this recipe with canned red kidney beans, but if you are short on time (as in you want red beans and rice tonight!) then I am sure canned would work just as well!

 The next day I gathered all of my ingredients.